mrousavy/react-native-vision-camera/docs/docs/FORMATS.md

 If you don't want to specify the best format for your camera device, you don't have to.
 The Camera _automatically chooses the best matching format_ for the current camera device.
 This is why the Camera's `format` property is _optional_.

 If you don't want to do a lot of filtering, but still want to let the camera know what your intentions are, you can use the Camera's `preset` property.
-(See the [CameraPreset.ts](https://github.com/cuvent/react-native-vision-camera/blob/main/src/CameraPreset.ts) type for more information about presets)

 For example, use the `'medium'` preset if you want to create a video-chat application that shouldn't excessively use mobile data: